 A practicum in systems development utilizing real projects that require the application of systems analysis, systems design, programming, and business and information systems, concepts, and practices.
-Open to senior CIS Majors only.

-CIS 472 - Project Management (3)
+CIS 472 - IT Project Management (3)

-An introduction to the management of information systems in the modern business environment.
-The course focuses on the definition, development, and use of appropriate information systems for contemporary business needs.
+An introduction to the management of information systems in the modern business environment; The course focuses on the definition, development, and use of appropriate information systems for contemporary business needs.
 Systems components, organizational concepts, and management control issues are examined as they apply to operational, tactical, and strategic decisions within the firm.
-Open to senior CIS majors only.
+Open to senior CIS, CS, and business majors only.